Fundraising is the lifeblood of Orphans in Need. Without it, we wouldn’t be able to continue delivering support to so many children around the world.

 The list is limited only by your imagination.
 Dinners, fashion shows, concerts, quizzes, guest speakers, garage sales, car boot events, village fetes or street parties; anything from a family affair to hiring a large venue for hundreds of people.

 You might need formal permits from local authorities so check out Byelaws or necessary approval if working on private property, though bucket collection is a straightforward way of getting funds in.
 Try your local supermarket or sports ground, railway station or shopping centre.
 Most people understand that the world’s poorest need support.
 A winning smile and a genuine appeal for support will often do the trick.

 What an opportunity to impress your own school teachers or your children’s school!
 An opportunity to be an outrageous show-off with a great reason for doing so.
 Use the opportunity to publicise Orphans In Need and make more people aware of what we do.
 Dress inappropriately (within reason!) for £1 and watch the coins pour in.

 This is also a great idea for schools, colleges, universities and women’s groups for example.
-Make it a ticket event and charge a bit extra for refreshments.
+Make it a ticketed event and charge a bit extra for refreshments.
 Display some of our posters and leaflets and offer a short talk about what we do.

 See our Challenges page for some eye-watering activities but why not organize your own?
-From a swim-a-thon to pooh sticks, from time trials and races to long walks and mini-olympics.
+From a swim-a-thon to pooh sticks, from time trials and races to long walks and mini-Olympics.
 Everyone loves a challenge and everyone loves a challenge that helps other people as well.

 Krispy Kreme Doughnuts